lyz-code/blue-book/docs/ffmpeg.md

 ffmpeg -i input.mp4 -filter:v 'transpose=2,transpose=2' rotated-video.mp4
 ```

+For the transpose parameter you can pass:

+- 0 = 90° counterclockwise and vertical flip (default)
+- 1 = 90° clockwise
+- 2 = 90° counterclockwise
+- 3 = 90° clockwise and vertical flip

+Note that this will re-encode the audio and video parts.
+You can usually copy the audio without touching it, by using -c:a copy

+You can't overwrite the file directly, you need to move it to a temp and then to move it.
+[This python script does it for you](https://github.com/laurentperrinet/photoscripts/blob/master/rotate_video.py)
 ## Speed up or Slow down the video

 You can change the speed of your video using the setpts (set presentation time